claws/quadcopter/doc/builds/djif450/hardware/index.rst

 +++

-The VU device monitors the battery Voltage and provides a regulated power feed to the MC.
+The VU device monitors the battery Voltage and provides a regulated power feed to the FC.

 .. figure:: resources/dji-naza-vu.jpg

 The VU device can be connected to a variety of batteries from a 2S (7.2V) to a 6S (26.0V).
 I have a 2200mAh 3S battery.

-The VU module connects to the X3 port on the MC.
+The VU module connects to the X3 port on the FC.

 GPS
 +++

-The GPS/Compass module provides the MC with position and direction information.
+The GPS/Compass module provides the FC with position and direction information.

 .. figure:: resources/dji-naza-gps.jpg